 There’s an idea floating around on my side of the internet and social media.

-It’s the idea that as a man levels up, he needs to discard his old friends who don’t share his level of physical fitness, financial stability, or ruthless ambition.
+It’s the idea that as a man levels up, he needs to end his old friendships who don’t share his level of physical fitness, financial stability, or ruthless ambition.
 As the old saying goes, “You’re the average of the 5 people you spend the most time with.”

 These self-improvement tropes sound good, but they neglect the value of having old friends, many of which you’ve known since high school or earlier.
 A saying like this reduces friendship to, at best, a vanity metric and, at worst, a transactional relationship.